iterative/dvc.org/static/docs/commands-reference/repro.md

   reproduced as part of the pipeline in the parent directory, or as an independent unit.

+- `-R`, `--recursive` - `targets` is expected to contain directory path(s).
+  Determines the stages to reproduce by searching each target directory and its subdirectories for DVC-files to inspect.
+Along with providing `targets`, this is another way to limit the scope of DVC-files to reproduce.

 - `--no-commit` - do not save outputs to cache.
 Useful when running different experiments and you don't want to fill up your cache with temporary files.
 Use `dvc commit` when you are ready to save your results to cache.